collegeman/sharepress/readme.txt

 If you have Sharepress installed, all you need to do is [buy a key](http://aaroncollegeman.com/sharepress).

 == Changelog ==

+= 2.0.1 =
+* Fixed: cron job is working again
+* Fixed: cron job is no longer dependent upon activation/deactivation
+* Fixed: if Facebook error occurs on Settings screen, wp_die is thrown with directions on how to get more information
+* Fixed: no inline error when user has no Pages to manage

 = 2.0 =
 * Sharepress Pro is now available!
 If you want access to the pro features, you'll need to upgrade Sharepress and then buy a license key.
 This release also fixes a number of bugs and usability issues, and